-A course on the Oneida language offered with the aid of indigenous speakers.
+A course on the Oneida language typically offered in the Oneida community with the aid of native speakers.
 Emphasis varies with student interest.
 Tools and resources for further independent study are stressed.

 FNS 302.
 Oneida Language II.
 3 Credits.

 A course on the Oneida language typically offered in the Oneida community with the aid of native speakers.
 Emphasis varies with student interest.
 Tools and resources for further independent study are stressed.